Crowds21/sheffield_acs/pages/Feedforward Neural Networkss%3A Revisiting Word Vectors and Text Classification.md

 		- Given a word predict its context words
 	- Continuous BOW (CBOW)
 		- Given context words predict the current word
+	- Input
-	- Input: A word, represented as a one-hot vector over vocabulary (or the vocabulary index for memory efficiency!)
+		- A word, represented as a one-hot vector over vocabulary (or the vocabulary index for memory efficiency!)
+	- Hidden layer: One hidden layer of size vocabulary × hidden size (usually 300), linear activation function